“I am at that jumping off point” ~Fried Green Tomatoes, (Jessica Tandy’s character)

-We would shrug, whine, and hassle him for telling us over and over again and yet, he told us over and over again.
+We would shrug, whine, and hassle him for telling us over and over again and yet, he told us over and over again and never got angry at having to say it over and over again.
 He never got angry for telling us, and he always spoke kindly, with warm eyes, a slight smile, and at the level of understanding of our age (about 10 or 11 years).
 THAT was the lesson.
-How to speak to a child of that age, with a disposition of rebellion.
+How to speak to a child of that age, whose disposition is that of rebellion.
 He never saw it, but to this day, I keep the handles inward, and have never been burned.

-My mother I am sure was bipolar, in the words of today’s hack doctors.
-She was emotional, and she hurt easily, and having been caught in a generation gap did not make it easy for such a person to adapt to a new way of the world.
+My mother, I am sure, was bipolar in the words of today’s hack doctors.
+She was emotional and very sensitive, as well as very creative, and having been caught in a cultural gap between her first generation immigrant parents and her third generation arrogant kids, it was not easy for such a person to adapt to a new way of the world.